Accepting feedback is an art. And below is the incident that inspired me to write this article.

 Sure, some people are simply jealous of you, and they will criticize you no matter what you do.
 But that doesn’t mean you need to pay attention to them.
 Heck, don’t even argue with them because doing so will give them more power.

 Just leave them.
 Ignore them.
-Just fuhgeddaboudit.
+Just fuhgeddaboudit!

 And remember: Keep asking for feedback.

-Only rarely will somebody take the risk to offer unsolicited feedback (like I did.
+Rarely will somebody take the risk to offer unsolicited feedback (like I did.
 And it backfired, remember?)